 Our Detachment; currently with 72 members, is one of 57 detachments, with over 4000 members in the State of Florida.
 The Marine Corps League was chartered by Congress in 1921, as a “National Veterans Association,” now has over 75,000 member’s in over 1100 detachments.

 Our Detachment meets for a monthly, luncheon meeting.
-Currently, at 11.00 AM, on the last Saturday of the month, at the Veterans of Foreign Wars Arrant-Smith Post 4127, 601 NE 2nd Road, Homestead, FL, 33030.
+Currently, at 18:00 hours, on the last weekday of the month, at the Veterans of Foreign Wars Arrant-Smith Post 4127, 601 NE 2nd Road, Homestead, FL, 33030.
 (305) 245-4534.
 Our Detachment has been engaged in many civic, community, and veterans affairs activities over the years.
 Our other activities include volunteer work and visits to the newly renamed “Bruce W. Carter Department of Veterans Affairs Medical Center”, in Miami, FL; participating in Flag Day Fourth of July, Memorial Day, and Veterans Day events.
-We support the Marine Corps Scholarship Foundation, and “Operation Brave Kids” which supports and contributes to the children of deployed members of the Reserve and National Guard, in South Florida.
+We support the Marine Corps Scholarship Foundation, and “Operation Brave Kids” which support and contribute to the children of deployed members of the Reserve and National Guard, in South Florida.
 We also support the “Young Marines of Miami-Dade County“.
 We are also members of the South Florida Marine Corps Coordinating Council”.

 We also very strongly support the annual local, and National “Marine Corps Reserve” “Toys For Tots” program.
 Their very informative website is at www.toysfortots.org One of our past Detachment Commandants, Gunnery Sergeant Louis Slagle, USMC-Ret. is the National Marine Corps League Coordinator and Department of Florida Liaison for “Toys For Tots”, and the Department of Florida “Marines Helping Marines” Liaison.
 “Semper Fidelis”…